Quark-Gluon Plasma and Topological Quantum Fields Theory: Introduction

 Bosonization is a proper description to such bosonic fluids system, especially at finite chemical potential because of a more controllable sign structure than fermion \cite{wu2008sign,luo2014gauge}.
-The validity of bosonization approach in the real 3+1 dimensional QCD is based on the facts: (i) lattice data show that quark (baryon) masses seem to be large in the strongly coupled quark-gluon plasma near $T_{c}$ \cite{liao2006lattice}, (ii) a massive fermionic theory and the bosonized descriptions share the same macroscopic limit which is dominated by topological degrees of freedom \cite{chan2013effective}.
+The validity of bosonization approach in the real 3+1 dimensional QCD is based on the facts: (a) lattice data show that quark (baryon) masses seem to be large in the strongly coupled QGP near $T_{c}$ \cite{Karsch:2009tp}, (b) a massive fermionic theory and the bosonized descriptions share the same macroscopic limit which is dominated by topological degrees of freedom \cite{chan2013effective}.

 The structure of the paper is as follows.
-In section II, we construct a basic formulation of a bosonized low energy effective field action for the quark-gluon plasma.
+In section II, we construct a basic formulation of a bosonized low energy effective field action for the QGP.
 In subsection A of the section III, we derive the classical equations of motion and argue the dyonic nature of the fluids.
-In subsection B, a hard-thermal-loops effective action related to Chern-Simons theory is reproduced.
-In subsection C, we explain why the hydrodynamics description is so successful.
-In subsection D, linear responses of the theory are studied, more specifically, the ratio of shear viscosity over entropy density of an homogeneous and isotropic quark-gluon plasma is derived at Bogomol\textquoteright{}nyi bound.
-In subsection E, the fractionalization of charge for quark/parton in the plasma is explained.
+In subsection B, we derive the phenomenological hydrodynamics equations from the effective field theory.
+In subsection C, linear responses of the theory are studied, more specifically, the ratio of shear viscosity over entropy density of an homogeneous and isotropic QGP is derived at Bogomol\textquoteright nyi bound.
+In subsection D, the fractionalization of charge for quark/parton in the plasma is explained.
 In section IV, we summarize the results.